Responsible freedom is what people with great values pursue. And there is a direct relationship between responsible

-The two most important elements are the 1) V shape and the 2) arrow in the middle.
+The two most essential elements are the 1) V shape and the 2) arrow in the middle of the V.

 It is for freedom that Christ has set us free.
 Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery. – Galatians 5:1

 Understanding the Graphic

 Third, outside the V are consequences for crossing the boundaries.
 Once you cross the boundary, you move into the area of Irresponsible Freedom.
-Again, this is applicable to both good and bad value organizations.
-It is best to state the consequences at the same time the boundaries are set.
+Again, this applies to both good and bad value organizations.
+It is best to state the consequences when you discuss and set boundaries.

 Finally, the arrow in the middle represents self-governance.
 The color on the arrow portrays the degree of self-governance.
 At the bottom, there is minimal self-governance.
 The yellow and green represent the increase in self-governance as you move from bottom to top.
 Finally, the colors directly correlate with the narrow or expanded responsible freedom.

-So, when you abide by the rules of the structure, stay inside the boundaries, greater responsible freedom is available.
+So, when you abide by the rules of the structure and stay inside the boundaries, greater responsible freedom is available.
 In other words, the more you demonstrate self-governance, the more responsible freedom is available.

 In the graph above, the table to the right provides additional ways to look at the Freedom V. We see self-governance in 3 distinct levels that overlap.

-Again, the Freedom V works with any structure and is especially good for families, and, of course, organizations.
+Again, the Freedom V works with any structure and is especially good for families and organizations.

-A person with self-governance considers others and the impact their actions have on others.
-They stay within the V as long as the freedom inside the V is about good and Godly values.
+A person with self-governance considers others and how their actions impact others.
+They stay within the V as long as the freedom inside is about good and Godly values.